Since I've been living on the island for a few years now, I feel it's time to write my perspective on living in Cyprus as an online entrepreneur.

 However, Cyprus offers a few other benefits, and establishing a Cyprus company is quite straight forward.

-If you are looking to setup a company in Cyprus and need good contacts, I can help.
+If you are looking to setup a company in Cyprus and need legal contacts, I can help.
 Get in contact here.

 Larnaca or Paphos as an entrepreneur?